Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Opening balance - availability accounts payable At the beginning of the reporting period

-Debit turnover: increase in receivables; reduction of accounts payable
+Debit turnover: increase in accounts receivable; reduction of accounts payable

 Loan turnover: increase in accounts payable; reduction of accounts receivable

-Final balance - the presence of receivables of the enterprise at the end of the reporting period (when he, the enterprise, is due)
+Final balance - the presence of receivables of the enterprise at the end of the reporting period (when it, the enterprise, is owed)

-Final balance - the presence of accounts payable to the enterprise at the end of the reporting period (when it, the enterprise, must)
+Final balance - the presence of accounts payable to the company at the end of the reporting period (when it, the company, should)

 Types of active-passive accounts